ihhub/fheroes2/docs/GRAPHICAL_ARTISTS.md

 # [**fheroes2**](README.md) graphical artist guide

-The original game has its graphical assets stored in the `HEROES2.agg` container and potentially the `HEROES2X.agg` container if the expansion pack Price of Loyalty is present.
-These two AGG containers are located in the `DATA` folder of the original Heroes 2 installation.
+The original game has its graphical assets stored in the `HEROES2.agg` file and potentially the `HEROES2X.agg` file if the expansion pack The Price of Loyalty is present.
+These two AGG files are located in the `DATA` folder of the original Heroes 2 installation.

-For convenience's sake the fheroes2 project provides a set of tools and a script that artists can use to easily extract and convert the original graphical assets into viewable PNG image files.
+For convenience's sake the fheroes2 project provides a set of tools and a script that artists can use to easily extract and convert the original graphical assets into viewable PNG files.

 New assets that the fheroes2 project adds to the game are included in the `files/data/resurrection.h2d` data file.